 Here is a brief description for popular NYU transfer student options:

 - NYU Stern Transfer - For students majoring in business, especially finance, accounting, management and international business.

 - NYU Tisch Transfer - For students in performing arts, most widely known for film production and broadway connections.

 - NYU Gallatin Transfer - For students who are ready to create their own major, holding a strong passion and independence to study disciplines without boundaries.

 - NYU CAS Transfer - For students desiring to continue a liberal arts and sciences education, highly demanded by pre-med students.

 - NYU Steinhardt Transfer - For students transferring into many culture related fields like education, communications and music.

 Fun fact: If you walk around campus (from building to building) and talk to a few NYU students, you might hear them refer to Stern students as "Sternies" and Tisch students as "Tischies" because of the strong stereotypes associated with students in each school.

 Top 5 NYU Transfer Requirements

 The New York University transfer requirements include a variety of factors that will make up your application.
-These factors include a solid GPA, minimum number of credits, required deadlines, submitted standardized test scores and killer application essay.
-In addition to community college tips, these are the most important factos and each can help you “make the cut” for the transfer admissions committee.
+These factors include a solid GPA, minimum number of credits, required deadlines, submitted standardized test scores, and a killer application essay.
+In addition to community college tips, these are the most important factos and each can help you "make the cut" for the transfer admissions committee.